 For the adventurous of spirits

-Travelling as a single mum with 3 children under 12 years old could seem daunting but I’ve been taking the kids away on my own since they were tiny, even when I was married, so kind of taking it my stride these days.
+Travelling as a single mum with 3 children under 12 years old could seem daunting but I’ve been taking the kids away on my own since they were tiny, even when I was married.
+I take it all in my stride these days.

 Over the last few years, we’ve had many Summer and Half Term trips to Cornwall, stayed in a hobbit house in Melton Mowbray, a farmhouse in the Lake District, visited Rome and Portugal and regular trips down to Leigh-on-Sea, our thirst and curiosity to uncover great places to stay never seems to dwindle.
 The thing I love about taking the kids away, whether in the UK or abroad, is their constant sense of adventure and eagerness to try new things, making travelling and the whole experience a total joy as the kids genuinely want to explore and soak up each moment together.